gedas-k/mailbox-sensor/README.md

 # mailbox-sensor
 Sensor for your mailbox

-<<<<<<< HEAD
 Now with power checking feature!

 Main point of this device is to show me there is something in my mailbox.
 I'm unable to see inside mailbox without unlocking it and opening.
 Simple LED is enough for me, but you can replace it with servo lifting flag, speakers going of, wifi module sending you a message and etc.

 This code is made to work with ATtiny85.
 Uses two IR emitters (can be used only one), one IR receiver, one LED, one button.
 Set pin numbers, sensitivity (by trial and error), checking interval and LED brightness in a beginning of the code.